In Memoriam of Mr. Duke Collins

 It was shortly after that, Sharon and I were on the phone, Sharon telling me of her inspiration to start an org that could help people like Duke, searching for a way out.
 I was instantly drawn to the cause.
 It’s one of my greatest passions.
 We lose too many, like Duke, to this disease, unnecessarily.”

-Also known as Duke Collins’ “Little,” Jourdan has a personal interest and is dedicated to seeing Bridging The Gap evolve to the highest level of excellence with her commitment to assist addicts in recovery.
-Jourdan holds a Bachelor of Health Sciences degree, and brings new ideas and insights into developing a program to assist addicts in recovery.
+Also known as Duke Collins’ “Little,” Jourdan has a personal interest and is dedicated to seeing Bridging The Gap evolve to the highest level of excellence with her commitment to assist substance abusers in their recovery.
+The loss of her brother, Duke encouraged her to become part of the solution for others.
+Jourdan holds a Bachelor of Health Sciences degree, and brings new ideas and insights into developing a program to assist substance abusers in recovery.

 Ryan Goh is experienced in the organization and promotion of concerts, charity events, and as a talent scout.
 He is a sound engineer and a composer as well as a member of The International Confederation of Societies of Authors and Composers (CISAC).